Sample-Efficient Reinforcement Learning from Human Feedback via Information-Directed Sampling: The Approximate-IDS Algorithm

 Then, for any policy $\pi$, we have

 \end{proposition}

 The proof is deferred to Appendix~\ref{propproof}.
+The proof indicates that the proposition may fail to hold when the surrogate environment is constructed using the $\ell_1$-distance or KL divergence.
 To better understand this proposition, consider an extreme scenario: we divide the environment into the smallest units, with each $\Theta_k^{\epsilon}$ containing only one environment.
 We have $\mathcal{E}=\tilde{\mathcal{E}}_t^{*}$.
 The left hand of Eqn.~\eqref{lamep2} equals $0$, so Proposition~\ref{prop} holds true.
 Since $ |a-b| \leq B|\log \frac{a}{b}| $ for any $a,b \in (0,B)$, we have $\ell_1(P,Q) \leq B \ell_g(P,Q)$.
 If we ignore the constant $B$, by fixing the $\epsilon$-value, our distance achieves a finer environmental partition.
 On this finer partition, $\mathcal{E}$ and $\tilde{\mathcal{E}}_t^{*}$ behave more similarly, allowing us to ensure that Proposition~\ref{prop} holds.
 Then, using Proposition \ref{prop}, we give the Bayesian regret bound for the Approximate-IDS algorithm. \begin{theorem} Given a Bayesian RLHF problem, for any $\epsilon>0$ and sufficiently large $T$, by choosing $\lambda=\sqrt{\alpha^2TH/2\log(K(\epsilon))}$, we have the following regret upper bound for Algorithm \ref{alg2}: